Programs & Services

 2024-2025 Preschool (Fall 2024):

-Preregistration for the next school year will begin in April 2024.
-To be added to the email list, please contact us with the following info: 1. your school district of residence; 2. your name; 3. your address; 4. phone number; 5. email; 6. your child's full name & DOB.
+If you can't download it, to be added to the email list, please contact us with the following info: 1. your school district of residence; 2. your name; 3. your address; 4. phone number; 5. email; 6. your child's full name & DOB.

 Ohio Summer Food Service Program